christianwgd/django-bootstrap-icons/README.md

 * django-bootstrap-icons 0.5.0 (April 2021): Refactor to use bootstrap svg icons from CDN
 * django-bootstrap-icons 0.5.1 (April 2021): Fix incorrect template tag names in documentation
 * django-bootstrap-icons 0.5.2 (April 2021): Handle error if custom icon svg does not exist
+* django-bootstrap-icons 0.5.3 (April 2021): Add css to specify vertical alignment of sgv icons
+* django-bootstrap-icons 0.5.4 (April 2021): Fix some documentation issues, no need to install since it affects only documentation

 ## Migration